fore-vision/epcmanager/README.md

 ## Desciption

-epcmanager is to change the EPC data of the RFID to other format.
+`epcmanager` is to change the EPC data of the RFID to other format.

+Change ASCII String to Hex String.
+Hex String to ASCII String.

 ![screen shot](images/screenshot.png)

+- EPC size: 64bit, 96bit, 128bit
+- Encoder: 8Bit(Normal), 7Bit(Packed), 6Bit(AlphaNumeric)

 ## build